 These feature a tapered fit that’s somewhere between slim and straight, while the garment-dyed cotton twill fabric should prove smooth and soft.
 Find your fit and find your favorite color: You very well might want more than one pair.

-The best men’s chinos, like we’ve said, are built for just about anything, including travel – yes, there’s a world of comfortable style out there beyond just sweatpants, comfortable as they might be.
+The best men’s chinos, like we’ve said, are built for just about anything, including being a great pant for travel – yes, there’s a world of comfortable style out there beyond just sweatpants, comfortable as they might be.

 Step things up a touch with Roark’s Porter Pants, the latest and greatest from a company that sits at the intersection of on-the-go functionality and fashion.
 Roark has amped these up in every way possible, from its proprietary cotton stretch canvas fabric to a back zip storage pocket and durable button waist closure.
 The straight fit offers room to move, while numerous sizes should deliver something for everyone.